Mainul-Islam-07/Pulse_Width_Measurement-by-8051-in-Assembly-Language/README.md

 The above figure contains the hardware required to run the tests as well as monitoring the outputs.
 This is like a testbench.
 Here link analyser is the alternate of using an oscilloscope as its too expensive .
 Arduino mega is used to generate frequencies and provide to the 8051 microcontroller board.

-Wiring in the diagram is not the actual.
-It will be re-uploaded soon.
-The above figure is given for a quick understanding.

 Features: